 Cyclophosphamide is present in breast milk.
-Neutropenia, thrombocytopenia, low hemoglobin, and diarrhea have been reported in infants breast fed by women treated with cyclophosphamide.
-Because of the potential for serious adverse reactions in nursing infants from cyclophosphamide, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Neutropenia, thrombocytopenia, low hemoglobin, and diarrhea have been reported in infants breastfed by women treated with cyclophosphamide.
+Because of the potential for serious adverse reactions in a breastfed child from cyclophosphamide, advise lactating women not to breastfeed during treatment and for 1 week after the last dose.